Learn about freshwater fishing

 Where can I go fishing?

 Massachusetts offers thousands of fishable waters.
 Many of them are overlooked, like that small pond or stream you pass by every day on your way to work or school.
-Use MassWildlife's Go Fish MA! interactive map to find a spot hear you—select the "Featured Sites" filter in the map for staff recommendations with easier access to the water.
+Use MassWildlife's Go Fish MA! interactive map to find a spot hear you—select the "Featured Sites" in the filter for staff recommendations with easiest access to the water.

 What kind of fish should I go fishing for?